-- Compensation Should be Performance-Based a significant portion of our executives' total compensation should be tied to how well they perform individually and should be "at risk" based on how well the Company performs. - · Compensation Should Reinforce Our Business Objectives and Values - we consider our seven key strategies for achieving our business vision when identifying incentive measures and assigning goals and objectives. - Performance-Based Compensation Should be Benchmarked internal performance metrics without comparison to an industryappropriate, high performing external benchmark yield an incomplete measure of Company performance. - Compensation Levels Should be Market Competitive our executive compensation program is compared to relevant market data to ensure we encourage building long-term shareholder value and attract and retain executive talent.

-- Incentive Compensation Should Represent the Majority of Total Compensation - the proportion of an executive's total compensation that is "at risk" based on individual or Company performance should increase with the scope and level of responsibilities. - Incentive Compensation Should Balance Short-Term and Long-Term Performance - we use annual cash incentive opportunities and equity-based awards to balance the Company's short- and long-term performance objectives. - Long-Term Incentives Should Balance Stock- and Financial-Based Achievements - our equity awards are equally weighted between time-vested restricted stock units, which makes the Company's share price a targeted incentive, and contingent performance shares, which emphasize achievement of financial performance metrics. - The Executive Compensation Program Should be Reviewed Annually for Effectiveness - our Organization and Compensation Committee conducts an annual review of all executive compensation program components to ensure alignment with our compensation objectives.
+- Compensation Should Reinforce Our Business Objectives and Strategy we consider our key strategies for achieving our business vision when identifying incentive measures and assigning goals and objectives. - Compensation Should Align Pay and Performance a significant portion of our executives' total compensation should be tied to how well they perform individually and should be "at risk" based on how well the Company performs. - Compensation Levels Should be Market Competitive our executive compensation program is compared to relevant market data to ensure we encourage building long-term shareholder value and attract and retain executive talent. - The Executive Compensation Program Should be Reviewed Annually for Effectiveness our Organization and Compensation Committee conducts an annual review of all executive compensation program components to ensure alignment with our compensation objectives. - Performance-Based Compensation Should be Benchmarked internal performance metrics without comparison to an industryappropriate, high performing external benchmark yield an incomplete measure of Company performance. - Incentive Compensation Should Represent the Majority of Total Compensation the proportion of an executive's total compensation that is "at risk" based on individual or Company performance should increase with the scope and level of responsibilities. - Incentive Compensation Should Balance Short-Term and Long-Term Performance we use annual cash incentive opportunities and equity-based awards to balance the Company's short- and long- term performance objectives. - Long-Term Incentives Should Balance Stock- and Financial-Based Achievements our equity awards are equally weighted between time-vested restricted stock units, which makes the Company's share price a targeted incentive, and contingent performance shares, which emphasize achievement of financial performance metrics.